Monotile kirigami: Existence of monotile kirigami patterns

 Besides, with the recent discovery of the aperiodic polykite monotile patterns~\cite{smith2024aperiodic}, it is natural to ask whether they can be used to construct deployable kirigami patterns.
 Here we consider generating various aperiodic polykite monotile patterns, including ``Hat'', ``Turtle'', and other variants Tile$(a,b)$ with different choices of $a$ and $b$, using the generator in \url{https://cs.uwaterloo.ca/~csk/hat/h7h8.html} with the ``$H_7$ substitution rule''.

 First, note that the first level of the $H_7$ rule gives 7 polykite tiles.
 It is noteworthy that if we consider adding a connection between all tiles that share an edge, then the lattice representation of such connections will involve a triangle (see the red edges in Fig.~\ref{fig:polykite}(a)).
 Therefore, if we connect all 7 tiles, the overall structure will be rigid.
 Also, all supertiles of the polykite tiles generated based on the $H_7$ rule include these 7 tiles.
 Hence, to make a deployable structure based on the polykite tiles, we cannot keep all the tiles in our construction.
 This motivates us to again consider using the removal method as described in~\cite{liu2022quasicrystal} for constructing polykite kirigami patterns consisting of Hat or its variants.
-More specifically, here we remove the central tile so that there are 6 tiles left.
+More specifically, here we remove the central tile reflected hat so that there are 6 tiles left.
 Then, we add a connection for every pair of neighboring tiles.
 This yields a deployable kirigami structure as shown in Fig.~\ref{fig:polykite}(b).

 Next, the second level of the $H_7$ rule gives a total of 47 tiles as shown in Fig.~\ref{fig:polykite}(c).
-Analogous to the first level, here we remove the central tiles in each cell (highlighted in grey).
-Moreover, we remove the five tiles which do not share any common vertex with the grey tiles (highlighted in red), leaving a total of 36 tiles.
+Analogous to the first level, here we remove the central tiles in each cell (highlighted in grey) which are all reflected hats.
+Moreover, we remove the five tiles that do not share any common vertex with the grey tiles (highlighted in red) which are type T according to the classification of Smith et al., leaving a total of 36 tiles.
 We can then build the connections between neighboring cells, thereby getting a deployable structure as shown in Fig.~\ref{fig:polykite}(d).
 By repeating this process, we can extend our construction for even larger patterns.
 We remark that the above-mentioned construction method is applicable not only for the ``Hat'' tile but also for ``Turtle'' and many other variants of polykite tiles as shown in Fig.~\ref{fig:polykite}(e).
+These polykite patterns remain connected after deployment.